andrewhead/Package-Qualifiers/fetch/deploy/README.md

     }

 Also, download the `postgres-credentials.json` file from S3 storage.
+This will let you deploy jobs that require access to the remote Postgres database.
 Ask the project maintainer for access to this file.

 ## Data Security